 Let’s say you have a credit card with an interest rate of 22%.
 Upon approval for the line of credit, the Tally line of credit will begin sending payments to your card with the 22% rate and you will then start paying back the Tally line of credit at it’s lower interest rate.

 According to their website, Tally’s APR on their line of credit will range between 7.9% and 19.9%.
+This will depend on your credit history and similar to credit card APRs it will vary with the market based on Prime Rate (accurate as of June 2018).

 The minimum FICO score required for Tally’s line of credit is currently 660.